 Along the way, stop at the many pull-offs, including three lakes where you can fish or kayak.
 Don’t forget to purchase a Colorado fishing license in town to fish.
-There’s also the Crystal Reservoir Visitor Center , the historic Glen Cove Inn, a dining area and gift shop at mile marker 13 and the new Summit Visitor Center at the top.
+There’s also the Crystal Reservoir Visitor Center at mile six with a gift shop, the historic Glen Cove Inn, a dining area and gift shop at mile marker 13 and the new Summit Visitor Center at the top.
 The Summit House is known for its “world-famous” donuts but also serves pulled pork sandwiches, gourmet grilled cheese, macaroni and cheese, salads, grab-and-go food, coffee and more.

 Allow for at least two to three hours for this adventure: you’ll spend about an hour each way driving, depending how often you stop.
 And be sure to fill up your gas tank before you reach the Pikes Peak entrance.
 There’s no gas station on the road, and you’ll need a minimum of a half tank of gas for the entire trip.